ThiagoTecRicardo/money-api/README.md

 ## Instructions to use backend:

-Make the clone this repo: git clone <url-repo>
+Make the clone this repo: git clone https://github.com/ThiagoTecRicardo/money-api.git